navinbhat12/rewindify/README.md

    - Click the "Upload Data" button
    - Select the "Extended Spotify Streaming History" folder
-   - Wait for your data to process
+   - Wait for your data to process (handles 35,000+ records efficiently)

 2. **Explore Your Listening History**